lightbend/paradox/docs/src/main/paradox/features/genericDirective.md

 ## Generic directive

-In addition Paradox extends Markdown in a principled manner called generic directives syntax, which basically means that all of our extensions would start with `@` (for inline), `@@` (leaf block), or `@@@` (container block).
+Paradox extends Markdown in a principled manner called generic directives syntax, which basically means that all of our extensions would start with `@` (for inline), `@@` (leaf block), or `@@@` (container block).

 ### @ref link